david-zishu/git_learning/README.md

 # KnowledgeGate Git Learning Project
 This repo is only meant to be used by students to learn git and try different git commands.
+This is the second change that I am doing in this file.